2021 didn’t end the way Dustin Egusquiza wanted it to end.

 The year went extremely well for Egusquiza, who won the Sandhills Stock Show and Rodeo, the Dixie National Rodeo, the Snake River Stampede, Ogden Pioneer Days Rodeo, and Othello PRCA Rodeo in Washington.
 In 2021 he either won or shared the win in 13 rodeos.

 A member of the PRCA since 2016, Egusquiza, a header, made his fourth trip to the NFR in December.
 The 26-year-old cowboy rode into Las Vegas ranked No. 1 in the world, with $151,176 in prize money for the year and career earnings of more than $619,000.

 After the 10th round, he found himself finishing third in the world standings behind champion Kaleb Driggers and Erich Rogers.
 As he looks back at the NFR, he has a very plain assessment of what happened.

 “Well I could have done better,” Egusquiza says with a sigh.
-“Coming in at number one and then coming out number one is a little disappointing.
+“Coming in at number one and then coming out number three is a little disappointing.
 I just mark it up as a bad week.
 You can’t miss the first two steers and expect to win.”